weizhen94/Create_Blockchain_Token/README.md

 # Token Forge

 This project was created purely out of my interest in blockchain and cryptocurrency.
-So pardon the amatuer work.
+So pardon the amateur work.
 If this project or the topic of blockchain and cryptocurrency interests you as well, feel free to reach out (tokenforge257@gmail.com) for a chat!

 ## How to use the app?